fares-soliman/Fur-Shader/README.md

 # Fur Shader

 Fur Shader compatible with skinned and rigged FBX models.
-Made in Directx12 using the tried-and-true shells method
+Made in DirectX 12 using the tried-and-true shells method

 https://github.com/user-attachments/assets/9206d215-9de6-487f-a66d-ce5cc733656a